mirceaned/AWS/README.md

 # Building apps with AWS blocks

+## Overview
+- Cloud providers offer building blocks for a variety of needs
+- various degrees of cloud integration, for legacy apps or cloud native ones

-## The app
+## A cloud native app
-- Visibility as a service for Public Cloud
+- Visibility as a service for public cloud
 - web UI
-- agents deployed on EC2 instances to be monitored, taps traffic
+- agents on EC2 instances to tap traffic
-- agents deployed on the instance with monitoring tools
+- agents on EC2 instance with monitoring tools
-- centralized backend in Amazon managed by the company which developed the product
+- centralized backend in Amazon managed by the developer of the product
 - Salt Stack - infrastructure as code

 ## Subsystem
 - Users are creating projects which have permissions associated
-- Automated tests cab fail and cleanup is not done - resources become orphan
+- Automated tests can fail and cleanup is not done - resources become orphan
-- A cleanup system takes care of the leftovers
+- A cleanup system to take care of the leftovers

-## Lego blocks (Services)
+## Building blocks (Services)
 - Lambda
 - IAM
 - DynamoDB